Bob Marshall’s November 2016 BLS Analysis for Recruiters; 12/2/16

 —Economics in One Lesson, by Henry Hazlitt, Chapter X, “The Fetish of Full Employment”

-On November 25th, the Bureau of Economic Analysis announced the 3rd quarter, “second” estimate, of our real gross domestic product (GDP) — the value of the production of goods and services in the United States, adjusted for price changes — increased at an annual rate of 3.9% in the third quarter of 2014, (that is, from the second quarter of 2014 to the third quarter of 2014).
-In the second quarter, real GDP increased 4.6%.
-In the first quarter, real GDP decreased 2.1%.
+On November 29th, the US Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes — increased at an annual rate of 3.2% in the third quarter of 2016 according to the “second” estimate released by the Bureau of Economic Analysis.
+In the second quarter, real GDP increased 1.4%.

 IT IS IMPOSSIBLE FOR UNEMPLOYMENT EVER TO BE ZERO